Regeneric/mgmt/README.md

 `npm run current` - run the app version from current branch
 `npm run dev` - develop version start
 `npm run pack` - pack the app and make it ready to ship
-`npm run dist` - build the app and get the final product
+`npm run build` - build the app and get the final product
 `npm run start` - production version start